Fair Machine Learning Under Partial Compliance

 Responsible implementation of any allocation policy requires robust foresight about its likely impacts.
 In order to be useful, such an analysis needs to take into account existing and emerging inter-dependencies between the policy and environmental factors that shape the policy's long-term, situated consequences \citep{elster1992local, hansson2013ethics}.
 However, to date, most studies of the performance and bias of algorithms applied to allocation decisions examine the algorithm in isolation, ignoring the wider deployment context.
 As a result, these analyses risk distorting our understanding of the impacts of specific algorithms, and limit our ability to anticipate broader societal implications of algorithmic decision-making.

 Recently, a more critical thread in algorithmic fairness scholarship has called for a broader, systems-level approach to ``fairness'', recognizing that algorithmic decisions do not happen in a vacuum \citep{hu2018short, hardt2016strategic,liu2019delayed, Selbst2019,fazelpour2020algorithmic, green2018myth, kasy2020fairness}.
 Decisions may have long-term ramifications for individual welfare beyond the snapshot captured at the time of prediction \citep{liu2019delayed, d2020fairness}.
-Thus, shifting attention towards the agency, impacts, and responsibility of decisionmakers in context is imperative.
+Thus, shifting attention towards the agency, impacts, and responsibility of decision makers in context is imperative.